 With support from its grassroots network, Peace Action works against war, and especially against nuclear weapons; it uses "write-in campaigns, Internet actions, citizen lobbying and direct action"

 People trained in conflict resolution and Islamic studies work for peace within Muslim communities and between Muslims and non-Muslims; its publications include "Say Peace": Islamic Perspectives on Conflict Resolution

 Magazine that favors traditional conservatism, including a restrained foreign policy

 The Nuclear Resister

 Covers civil disobedience against war and nuclear weapons; supports those imprisoned for such action

 Veterans for Peace

-Military veterans work for peace; one of their programs presses the U.S. government to help Vietnamese and Americans severely disabled by U.S. use of Agent Orange during the Vietnam War; they also sail the Golden Rule, a boat that makes anti-nuke educational stops on the West Coast
+Military veterans work for peace; they press the U.S. government to help Vietnamese and Americans severely harmed by U.S. use of Agent Orange during the Vietnam War; they also sail the Golden Rule, a boat that makes anti-nuke educational stops on the West Coast